Summer School of Forensic Psychology

 60 hours

-In order to successfully complete the program and earn 3 ECTS credits, participants are required to:
+In order to successfully complete the program and earn 3 ECTS credits, students are required to fulfill the following academic requirements:

-• Prepare and present a project or essay in accordance with course requirements
+• Preparation and presentation of a project or essay, in accordance with the requirements of the specific course

-• Participation in all lectures, workshops, and teaching activities
+• Participation in all lectures, workshops, and other teaching activities within the Summer School of Forensic Psychology program

 • Coffee breaks during all teaching days